PeterBParker/OneYearNightmare/README.md

 - 5. ADD ONLINE CMS FEATURES

-  - Refactor the entire website to pull pages from online db instead of statically built
+  - **DONE** Refactor the entire website to pull pages from online db instead of statically built

     - **DONE** Write a script to migrate all of the json data to the Firebase data solutions (Firestore for data, Database for images)
     - **SKIP** Update the "Add Page" script to push the data to the Firebase data solutions (intermediate solution until entire feature is done)
-    - Change `./src/api/ComicPageAPI.js` to query Firebase for the info that's in pagesData.json
+    - **SKIP**Change `./src/api/ComicPageAPI.js` to query Firebase for the info that's in pagesData.json
       - Use the Suspense feature of React 18 which handles all the async and loading state nastiness for me. (https://swizec.com/blog/react-18-and-the-future-of-async-data/)
       - **DONE** Figure out how to asynchronously retrieve data without query waterfalls, effective caching, etc.
     - **DONE** Fix the ComicRouter.
 Upgrading the react-router lib has broken the website. doh.